Our Purpose

 Marjolein van Breemen

-Marjolein is the Deputy Programme Director of NEMO Science Museum.
-She is in charge of all programs of the museum, NEMO Kennislink and in that role connects the networks of museums, scientific and educational institutes.
-Marjolien holds a seat on the Executive committee of the Ecsite Board, the European Association of Science Museums and Science Centers.
+Marjolein is the Museum Director at Naturalis Biodiversity Center in Leiden.
+Before that she was the Deputy Programme Director of NEMO Science Museum, where she was in charge of all programmes of the museum, NEMO Kennislink and in that role connected the networks of museums, scientific and educational institutes.
+Marjolein holds a seat on the Executive committee of the Ecsite Board, the European Association of Science Museums and Science Centers.

 Mick Groeneveld